AbhishekJawalkar31/Loan_Approval_EDA/Loan_Approval_Report.md

 Target loan products towards the largest applicant segments (lower-income groups, 360-month tenure, smaller loan amounts), as these are most successful and represent the bulk of demand.​

-Consider differentiated marketing or approval strategies based on tenure and loan amount clusters.

-Improve Data Collection and Preprocessing

-Ensure accurate reporting and updating of applicant income, loan terms, employment status, and credit history.

 Provide financial education and counseling to applicants in higher risk segments (low income, no/poor credit history).

-Flexible Underwriting Criteria

-Since employment type is not a major factor, avoid rigid distinctions between salaried and self-employed applicants in approval rules.

 Limitations and Assumptions
 Data Limitations